A Greek Tragedy for our Times

-What always amazes me, whenever I listen to economists and politicians talk about ‘austerity’ cuts and fiscal ‘medicine’ is a) their complete indifference to the human and social impact of the measures they seek to impose and b) their arrogant assumption that the victims of these measures will passively put up with them.
+Whenever I listen to economists and politicians talk about ‘austerity’ cuts and fiscal ‘medicine’, I’m always amazed by their complete indifference to the human and social impact of the measures they seek to impose and their arrogant assumption that the victims of these measures will passively put up with whatever is done to them.

 Take the latest development in the ongoing humiliation of Greece.
 This is a country where official unemployment is now running at 20 percent, rising to 49 percent amongst Greek youth, where tens of thousands of businesses have already gone bankrupt, where the Greek Orthodox Church is feeding 250,000 people a day in soup kitchens, where 20,000 people have become homeless since the 2008 crisis.